In-water Prevention Strategy

 These physical controls are most effective in systems that have or are expected to experience extensive, sustained nutrient and sediment loading and require remediation beyond periodic intervention strategies to protect the water quality and ecosystem (Bormans, Marsálek, and Jancula 2015).
 Often artificial circulation and mechanical mixers are used in conjunction with watershed controls and algaecide treatments (Bormans, Marsálek, and Jancula 2015, Moore and Christensen 2009, Visser et al. 2016).
 Artificial circulation and mechanical mixing methods can cause a change in composition from cyanobacterial dominance to green algae and diatoms if the water body is deep enough to limit light availability (Bormans, Marsálek, and Jancula 2015, Visser et al. 2016).

 Successful deployment of artificial circulation and mechanical mixers can establish a diatom population, allow this diatom population to persist longer, and remove limiting nutrients from the water column so that fewer nutrients are available in the epilimnion for cyanobacterial growth (Bormans, Marsálek, and Jancula 2015).
 Unanticipated biological effects associated with destratification may result from mechanical mixing due to sudden water quality and chemistry changes; however, some biological and ecological benefits may also result from this process (Pastorok, Ginn, and Lorenzen 1981).
 Artificial circulation may allow for deeper zooplankton distribution and refuge from predators in the dark bottom waters during the day (McComas 2003).
-In addition, the expanded aerobic environment may enhance growth and expansion of cold-water fish habitat and populations due to increased oxygen concentrations, increased visibility, and greater zooplankton density (Rieberger and BC Environment 1992).
+In addition, the expanded aerobic environment may enhance growth and expansion of cold-water fish habitat and populations due to increased oxygen concentrations, increased visibility, and greater zooplankton density (Rieberger 1992).

 |ITEM||RELATIVE COST PER GROWING SEASON|